-MLS laser therapy is an advanced regenerative therapy that works by engaging and accelerating the natural biological processes critical for injury healing that already exist within your body.
+MLS laser therapy is an advanced therapy that works by engaging and accelerating the natural biological processes critical for injury healing that already exist within your body.
 It’s an anti-inflammatory, anti-edema, pain-relieving, metabolism-supercharging, immunoregulating, scar-tissue-destroying wonder.
 (And that’s only the beginning!)

 Here’s the simple explanation of the science:

 Your cells need energy to go about their work—which includes healing injuries, fighting inflammation, forming new capillaries, etc. And what is light, after all?
 A form of energy.